-358(1) On the request of a worker who is regularly employed in a silica process, an employer shall, not more than once each year, arrange for a medical examination of the worker during the worker's normal working hours and reimburse the worker for any part of the cost of the medical examination that the worker cannot recover.
+- 358(1) In this section, "worker" means a worker who is regularly employed in a silica process. - (1.1) Not less than once every two years and with consent of the worker, the employer shall: - (a) offer to arrange for a medical examination of the worker during the worker's normal working hours; and - (b) reimburse the worker for any part of the cost of the medical examination that the worker cannot recover.

-(2) Where a worker cannot attend a medical examination mentioned in subsection (1) during the worker's normal working hours, an employer shall credit the worker's attendance at the examination as time at work and ensure that the worker does not lose any pay or other benefits.

-(3) A medical examination arranged pursuant to subsection (1) must include:

-(a) a comprehensive physical examination with special attention to the lungs;

-(b) lung-function tests, including forced vital capacity and forced expiratory volume at one second; and

-(c) any further medical procedures that are necessary for the diagnosis of a silica-related disease.
+- (2) Where a worker cannot attend a medical examination mentioned in subsection (1.1) during the worker's normal working hours, an employer shall credit the worker's attendance at the examination as time at work and ensure that the worker does not lose any pay or other benefits. - (3) A medical examination arranged pursuant to subsection (1.1) must include: - (a) a comprehensive medical history and physical examination with special attention to the respiratory system; - (b) lung-function tests, including forced vital capacity and forced expiratory volume at one second; and - (c) any further medical investigations that are necessary for the diagnosis of a silica-related disease.